Judge should rule MBIA split was rational, NY says

 That changed in June 2008, the lawyer said.
 MBIA was downgraded, and it became unlikely the insurer, which is based in Armonk, New York, would be able to write new business unless it restructured itself.

-MBIA filed a new application for a transformation in December 2008.
-Jack Buchmiller, an insurance department staffer with more than 20 years experience at commercial banks analyzing financial models and projections, was entrusted to determine the scope of the review, Holgado said.

-Dinallo’s “paramount concern” was whether MBIA would have the ability to pay its claims as they came due after the restructuring, according to an affidavit by the former superintendent.
+The “paramount concern” was whether MBIA would have the ability to pay its claims as they came due after the restructuring, Holgado quoted Dinallo as saying.

-Holgado will continue to argue on behalf of the insurance department Tuesday.
-Once he’s done, lawyers for MBIA will present their opening statements.
-The case, which began May 15, is expected to last two to four weeks
+Lawyers for MBIA will present their opening statements after the state.
+The case, which began May 15, is expected to last two to four weeks.

-Eighteen banks, including ABN Amro, sued in 2009.
-All but Bank of America and Societe Generale have since settled.

 The case is ABN Amro Bank NV et al v.
 Dinallo, New York State Supreme Court, New York County, No. 601846/2009.